International Calling

 Can I send SMS messages to Peru from the Netherlands?

 Yes, you can send SMS messages from your mobile phone.
 International SMS rates apply.
-Services like Telfon also offer SMS sending and receiving capabilities, often at lower costs, and can integrate with WhatsApp for messaging.
+Services like Telfon also offer SMS sending and receiving capabilities, often at lower costs.
+They can also integrate with WhatsApp for messaging.